islamdidarmd/flutter-playground/README.md

-# Flutter Custom Design and Animations
+# Flutter Playground

-A flutter project which aims to provide examples of `Custom Design and Animations`.
+A flutter project which aims to provide examples for flutter.